BackupTheBerlios/hjb-svn/trunk/www/index.rst

 * is extensively unit tested using `JUnit <http://www.junit.org>`_ and `JMock <http://www.jmock.org>`_

-* aspires to be thin and transparent, so that there is very little obtruding between HJB client code and JMS.
+* aspires to make the best possible use of the HTTP protocol, and to be a thin, transparent layer so that there is very little obtruding between HJB client code and JMS.
 E.g,

-  - success for failure of request is indicated by the HTTP response code,
+  - success or failure of each request is indicated by the HTTP response code,

-  - it provides detailed, clear messages that are fully internationalized,
+  - a descriptive status of any request is returned to the HTTP user agent in a response headers,

-  - all faults are logged on the server,
+  - status messages are detailed, clear and fully internationalized,

-  - a descriptive status of any request is returned to the HTTP user agent in the response headers.
+  - all faults are logged on the server and match the status messages returned to the user agent.

 Related Resources